Experts in Excellence

-This year, the Canadian technology sector has exploded from coast to coast, and it’s on track to surpass the record for venture capital raised in previous years.
-The country’s innovative industries, depth of talent and pioneering research hubs all contribute to its supreme value proposition for major meetings and conventions.
+In recent years, the Canadian technology sector has exploded more than ever before, and the country’s innovation, depth of talent and pioneering research hubs all contribute to its supreme value proposition for major meetings and conventions.

 Canada’s reputation as an inclusive, diverse and driven industry leader, combined with its natural beauty and vibrant urban settings have positioned the country on planners’ short lists.
-In cities like Vancouver, Montreal, Toronto and Waterloo Region, prominent sectors include AI in healthcare, gaming and esports, AR/VR and fintech, making these destinations excellent spots to host tech-focused events.
+In cities like Vancouver, Montréal, Toronto and in the Waterloo Region, prominent technology subsectors include AI in healthcare, gaming and esports, AR/VR and fintech, making these destinations excellent spots to host tech-focused events.

 Here’s a look at four cities with world-class talent, research facilities and game-changing companies in the technology sector, all ideal for groups seeking a tech-forward setting for their gathering.

 Hailed as “the new tech hub” by Bloomberg Businessweek due to its world-class talent, industry know-how and breathtaking scenery, Vancouver is a major global technology player.
 Attracting investment and events from across the world, organizations are drawn to the city’s trailblazing expertise in fields like digital media, and virtual and augmented reality (AR).